Teenlife

 4. Attend freshman orientation

 High school freshman orientation is important.
-Exploring clubs, organizations, sports, music, and even politics will jumpstart your social skills and give you an idea of your areas of interests.
-Orientation offers you your first glimpse into high school life, and also gives you the opportunity to plan and register for classes.
+Exploring clubs, organizations, sports, music, and even politics will jumpstart your social skills and give you an idea of your areas of interest.
+Orientation offers you your first glimpse into high school life and also allows you to plan and register for classes.

 Soon-to-be Sophomores